-F Scott Fitzgerald died before he completed his masterly study of Hollywood in its heyday.
-It is his final, poignant farewell to the Great American Dream – a bittersweet love affair set in a never-never land: 1930s – The Golden Age of Holloywood.
+Ironically, F Scott Fitzgerald died before he completed his masterly study of Hollywood in its heyday, born out of his own frustrations with the way writers were treated – including himself.
+It is his final, poignant farewell to the Great American Dream – a bittersweet love affair set in a never-never land: 1930s – The Golden Age of Hollywood.

 For anyone who is a fan of the movies and of Fitzgerald’s work,this is an evening of theatre not to be missed.

 The Last Tycoon plays well to Hollywood glamour